Who can sue for the Wrongful Death of Another in the State of California: CODE OF CIVIL PROCEDURE SECTION 377.60-377.62

 - The careless party is responsible for the damages

-: We’ll take the necessary legal actions to make your wrongful death claim successful.
+We’ll take the necessary legal actions to make your wrongful death claim successful.
 All our Initial Consultations are completely FREE OF CHARGE to our clients.
+Remember– it is crucial to act quickly after a loved one has been killed before any limitations can lower or extinguish a rightful claim.
+Call us for a free consultation.

 California Laws on Wrongful Death